Electric fields and substrates dramatically accelerate spin relaxation in graphene: Results

+We have so far shown that at room temperature, spin lifetimes exhibit opposite trends with carrier density in inversion-symmetric graphene compared to the case when inversion symmetry is broken by either electric fields or substrates.
+The spin lifetimes are also reduced by orders of magnitude, down to the nanosecond scale measured in experiments, in both FPDM predictions and the DP model, primarily due to strong increases of the internal SO field.
+Next, we investigate the temperature dependence of spin-phonon relaxation, comparing FPDM predictions to the EY and DP models in FIG.~\ref{fig:spinTempComp}.

-Finally, we investigate the temperature dependence of spin-phonon relaxation in graphene-based devices.
-Previous theoretical studies predict weak temperature dependence for graphene on a substrate,\cite{ertler2009graphSubsSpinTheor} compared to an inverse relation between temperature and spin lifetimes in free-standing graphene.\cite{vicent2017graphSpinTempCorrugation} Our first-principles calculations show that the spin lifetimes indeed decrease with increasing temperature for free-standing graphene due to increased phonon scattering (FIG.~\ref{fig:spinTempComp}(a,b)).
-However, inversion symmetry broken by either field or substrate, we predict the opposite trend of lifetime increasing with increasing temperature in agreement with experiments.\cite{han2011GraphSiO2SpinTemp, avsar2011GraphSiO2Temp} Figure~\ref{fig:spinTempComp}(c) further reveals that the anisotropy ratio is pinned to 1/2 for graphene with electric fields, as expected for the DP mechanism, and the deviation from 1/2 for graphene on hBN increase at lower temperatures where the substrate SO field has a larger influence.
+Our first-principles density-matrix dynamics calculations show that the spin lifetimes decrease with increasing temperature for free-standing graphene due to increased phonon scattering, both for the in-plane and out-of-plane cases (FIG.~\ref{fig:spinTempComp}(a,b)).
+However, when inversion symmetry is broken by either field or substrate, we predict the opposite trend that lifetime increases slightly with increasing temperature.
+All these cases follow from the carrier lifetimes $\tau_p$ decreasing with increasing temperature due to increased phonon scattering in all cases (FIG.~\ref{fig:spinTempComp}(d)), with the EY $\tau_s \propto \tau_p$ and the DP $\tau_s \propto \tau_p^{-1}$ (and since spin mixing and internal SO fields (FIG.~\ref{fig:spinTempComp}(e,f)) are nearly temperature independent).

-In conclusion, using first-principles predictions based on Lindbladian density-matrix dynamics, we have shown that spin-phonon relaxation in graphene is at least two orders of magnitude stronger than previously believed due to the critical impact of electric fields and substrate interactions.
-This resolves the long-standing mystery of measured spin lifetimes in graphene being much smaller than theoretical predictions.
-Additionally, we find that substrate modifications to the spin-orbit field and phonon interactions increase the ratio between out-of-plane and in-plane spin lifetimes from 1/2 based on previous theoretical predictions to values exceeding 0.7 in agreement with experiment.
-These two independent pieces of evidence strongly suggest that spin-phonon relaxation accounting for substrate phonons and electronic structure modifications is the primary mechanism for spin relaxation in graphene at room temperature.

-\textbf{Acknowledgements:} This work is supported by National Science Foundation under grant No. DMR-1956015.
-AH acknowledges support from the American Association of University Women (AAUW) fellowship program.
-Calculations were carried out at the Center for Computational Innovations at Rensselaer Polytechnic Institute.